 Grace Morrow Bryan, a Cypert descendant, compiled a book, Southern Kinsmen, on the Cypert family.
 She indicates in her book, which was published by Polyanthos Press, New Orleans, in 1977, that research in Pennsylvania records and in the Quaker records of Cane Creek Meeting of the Quakers in Orange County, North Carolina, show that Larrance Scypeart was likely the father of our ancestor, Frances Scypeart, Sr..

 Larrance (Laurence, Lawrence) Scypeart was born about 1680 to 1690, in Germany.
-He married Margaret (last name unknown) about 1715, in Germany.
-Information contributed by Ken Young, a descendent of Francis Scypert/Cypert, shows that Lorrance Sypert immigrated to America on August 17, 1733 on the ship "Samuel" from Rotterdam via Deal, England.
+He married Margaret (maiden name unknown) about 1715, in Germany.
+Information contributed by Ken Young, a descendent of Francis Scypert/Cypert, shows that Lorrance Sypert immigrated to America on August 17, 1733 on the ship Samuel from Rotterdam via Deal, England.
 The family settled in Pennsylvania and probably died in Pennsylvania.

 1. Margaret Scypeart, b.
 1716, Germany